 Inspired by Notre Dame du Raincy by Auguste Perret, completed in 1922, Antoniuskirche’s vast expanses of raw concrete and stringent outward austerity wowed and polarised in equal measures.
 The sight of the 62 metre high church tower inspired the locals to affectionately nickname St Anthony “Seelensilo” or “silo for the souls”.
 Such was the shuddering magnitude and unashamed brashness of Moser’s design, it even made Rudolf Steiner’s Goetheanum, the next concrete-shocker to hit the region, look rather nice by comparison.

 While the exterior just about sits on the good side of the kind of clean-cut monumentalism favoured by the Duce, the interior is surprisingly warm and simple – and very gothic.
-The coffered barrel vault in exposed concrete and its eight supporting columns even add a classical element to the emphatic and eclectic interior plan.
-Here, changing tonalities and plenty of nuance dominate: The clinker floor exudes an air of reassuringly earthy warmth, while the modernist stained glass windows by Hans Stocker and Otto Steiger flood the church in almost psychedelic fractals on sunny days.
-But it is the plain wall behind the altar, only adorned by a golden mosaic cross, which stands out as one of the building’s most striking features.
+The coffered barrel vault of exposed concrete and its eight supporting columns even add a classical element.
+Here, changing tonalities and plenty of nuance dominate: the clinker brick floor radiates soothing, earthy warmth, while the modernist stained glass windows by Hans Stocker and Otto Steiger bathe the room in almost psychedelic fractals of light on sunny days.
+But it is the plain wall behind the altar – adorned only by a golden mosaic cross – that stands out as one of the building’s most impressive features.